 When we reviewed the top Mac backup apps, we found Carbon Copy Cloner to be the “Best Choice for Hard Drive Cloning”.

 Why is it so good?
 It suits beginners and power users by providing two modes: simple and advanced.
 A “Cloning Coach” will alert you to any configuration concerns, and it contains a range of backup features that go well beyond cloning, providing just about everything you need for a complete solution.

 In short, Carbon Copy Cloner offers Mac users the easiest way to get up and running after a disaster.
 In the next section, we’ll introduce you to seven good alternatives (plus a spare) for Windows.

 That’s a long (and incomplete) list of Windows cloning programs.
 Which one is the best choice for you?

-Finally, if you’ve realized it’s time to have a careful look at your complete PC backup strategy, check out our review of The Best Backup Software for Windows 10.
+Finally, if you’ve realized it’s time to have a careful look at your complete PC backup strategy, check out our guide on the best Windows backup software.
 It contains some excellent advice about backing up your PC, as well as recommendations of the top Windows software.